5 Best Practices for Virtual Training & Onboarding for BPOs

-Virtual training and onboarding of employees is a fairly new concept for most employers.
+The virtual training method of the BPO industry and the onboarding of employees is a fairly new concept for most employers.
 Amongst the major differences between physical and virtual call centers, the employee training process is one of the most important ones.
 A virtual training program is not a new concept anymore.
 For organizations that are new to remote work, managers and leaders may have a difficult time prioritizing their worker’s training needs.
 The best place to focus on, first, is on the onboarding experience.

 Now, why do you think it is highly recommended to follow this approach as an organization?

 Companies with a strong onboarding process improve employee retention by 82% and productivity by over 70%.
 (Source)